yanacunanda/CapstoneProjectCRUD/README.md

 # README
 Please read this before you use this app.

 This is my first project as data science student at Purwadhika Digital and Technology School.
-This app is implemnting CRUD method (Create, Read, Update, Delete).
+This app is implementing CRUD method (Create, Read, Update, Delete).

 This app using Python3 progamming language and this app using Bahasa Indonesia as interface language.